 Google’s core business is providing people with a correct answer to all their questions.
-To do that, it doesn’t just present the result that closest matches a search term, but also by making broader connections between data.
-Google, therefore, collects and analyzes massive amounts of data on people, places, things and facts and develops ways to present the findings in an accessible way.
-These are often rich results, like featured snippets, images carrousels or the famous Knowledge Graph Card mentioned in the intro of this text.
+To do that, it doesn’t just present the result that closest matches a search term, but it also makes broader connections between data.
+Google, therefore, collects and analyzes massive amounts of data on people, places, things and facts, and develops ways to present the findings in an accessible way.
+These are often rich results, like featured snippets, images carrousels or the famous Knowledge Panel mentioned in the intro of this text.

 This is where it might get confusing: many people mix up the Knowledge Graph and the panel you see on the right-hand side of your screen.
-The Knowledge Graph is the engine that powers the panel that’s officially called the Knowledge Graph Card.
-In this card, you’ll find the most visible result of the work the graph does.
+The Knowledge Graph is the engine that powers the panel that’s officially called the Knowledge Graph Card or Panel.
+In this card, you’ll find the most visible result of the work that the graph does.
 When there’s enough data about a subject, the card will be filled with all kinds of relevant facts, images, and related searches.

-Check out Target’s card in the screenshot below, and you’ll see how much information it provides.
+Check out Albert Einstein’s card in the screenshot below, and you’ll see how much information it provides.

 Anatomy of the Knowledge Graph

-When Google released the Knowledge Graph in 2012, they made an excellent introductory video and supporting website.
-These explain in easy to understand language how exactly the graph works and how it influences the results you get when you search for a specific term.
-Check out the site and video; they are still as relevant today as they were then:
+When Google released the Knowledge Graph in 2012, they made an excellent introductory video.
+This explains in easy-to-understand language how the graph works, and how it influences the results you get when you search for a specific term.
+Check out the video!
+It’s still as relevant today as it was then:

 Examples of search results

 In recent years, content presented by the Knowledge Graph has become much more interactive.
+Google likes to experiment with the graph, what it shows and how it’s presented.
 At first, it featured only static content, like images, social media profiles, and general information about the search.
 Today, it is continually expanding in possibilities.
 If you search for a movie, you can directly book tickets to see it at your local cinema.
 Search for a local store, and you know exactly when the busiest times are.
-Google likes to experiment with the graph, what it shows and how it’s presented.
+And on mobile, the rich results are even richer!

-Let’s look at some examples of recent listings.
+Let’s look at some examples of Knowledge Graph listings.

-To get your content in the Knowledge Graph, you need to become an authority on your subject.
+First, you need to become an authority on your subject.
 Find out what people search for by doing keyword research, write excellent content and make sure your site is fully optimized and mobile-friendly.
-Use structured data to mark up important elements of your site to make it easier for Google to understand what it is all about.
-Register your site with Google Search Console and My Business.
-Keep in mind, structured data in the form of Schema.org is becoming increasingly important.

 Yoast SEO and the Knowledge Graph

-If you have a business and need help getting your information in the Knowledge Graph, fear no more, because Yoast SEO can help.
-Just by setting up Yoast SEO – optionally supported by Local SEO – and filling out the information on your site, you automatically enable the data that Google needs to fill the Knowledge Graph.
+Just by setting up Yoast SEO — optionally supported by Local SEO in WordPress — and filling out the information on your site, you automatically enable the data that Google needs to fill the Knowledge Graph.
 After that, you can use regular SEO tactics and structured data to fill in the missing pieces.
-Keep in mind though that it’s Google that determines what it adds to its Knowledge Graph.
+Keep in mind, though, that it’s Google that determines what it adds to its Knowledge Graph.

 The Knowledge Graph is an important part of the search experience in Google.
 It powers many of the innovative new ways data shows up in the search engine.
 Getting your information in there is of the essence, especially if you have a business.
-If so, you have to make sure your business details are correct, sign up for Google My Business and add everything you possibly can.
+And don’t forget to make sure that your business details are correct, you sign up for Google My Business and add everything you possibly can.
 Many other parts of the Knowledge Graph are generated from structured data, like reviews, movie information, events, so be sure to mark up your data in any which way you can.